Visual-Illusions/viutils/README.md

 #### Visual Illusions Java Utilities Library ####

 ## About ##
-VIUtils is designed to be used with Java 6 or higher and contains a many Utility functions and methods for use in Java Programs.
+VIUtils is designed to be used with Java 6 or higher<br/>
+and contains a many Utility functions and methods for use in Java Programs.

 **DateUtils** provides methods for converting timestamps into formatted Strings